Giedrius-Kristinaitis/Product_Catalog/readme.md

 An admin can create/edit/delete products and other users can view them.

-To test the application make sure to run database migrations:
+To test the application configure your database connection.
+Then make sure to run database migrations:
 ```
 php artisan migrate
 ```